-WLDC 202 | CULTURE AND INNOVATION IN A GLOBALIZED WORLD (3-0-3) Prerequisite: ENGL 102 | F, S, SI
+WLDC 202 | CULTURE AND INNOVATION IN A GLOBALIZED WORLD (3-0-3)

-The course examines globalization in the modern world and analyzes how its technological, economic, social and political dimensions have transformed societies by forever altering the way culture is produced, spread and understood.
-Students will analyze the role of culture in shaping change, including its impact on innovation, entrepreneurship and development agendas.
-Using a problem-based learning approach, students explore the power of arts and culture to generate innovative solutions to current global issues.
+The course examines globalization and analyzes how its technological, economic, social, and political dimensions are transforming contemporary societies.
+Students will understand the role of art and culture in shaping change, including its impact on innovation, entrepreneurship, and development agendas.
+Using a problem-based learning approach, students explore the power of art and culture to generate innovative solutions to current global issues.